nokia/containerd-bench-security/README.md

 ### Run as container

-We provide a Dockerfile to build containerd bench as a small container for your convenience.
+We provide a Dockerfile to build Containerd Bench for Security as a small container for your convenience.
 Note that this container is being run with a *lot* of privilege -- sharing the host's filesystem, pid and network namespaces, due to portions of the benchmark applying to the running host.

-First you will need to build the container based on the (descriptions)[#building-docker-image] and then run it.
+First you will need to build the container based on the [descriptions](#building-docker-image) and then run it.

 ```sh
 TODO: Add run instructions.